-Radiofrequency: Nuking the Spine Joint Nerves to Take Away Pain
+Radiofrequency: Nuking the Spine-Joint Nerves to Take Away Pain

 Radiofrequency ablation has become a common way to treat painful or injured neck and back facet joints.
 The nerve that takes pain signals from the joint is burned away using a needle with a tip that heats up.
-Based on the published research, this can be an effective way to help pain for more than a year in the neck and about 6-9 months in the low back.
-However, these nerves are there for a reason, so "nuking" the nerve should only be done when there's no other good option for treatment for the patient.
-We've had success in treating many patients with platelet or stem cell injections into these joints, which doesn't impact the facet joint nerves.
-In addition, in the low back, these nerves also supply the multifidus muscle, so burning the nerve can lead to atrophy of this stabilizing muscle and muscle-related instability in the spine.
+Based on the published research, this can be an effective way to help pain for more than a year in the neck and about six to nine months in the low back.
+However, these nerves are there for a reason-they supply the stabilizer muscles, which then become atrophied and weak.
+Hence, "nuking" the nerve should only be done when there's no other good option for treatment for the patient.
+We've had success in treating many patients with platelet or stem cell injections into these joints, which doesn't impact the facet-joint nerves.